marcosbracco/clang-tools-extra/docs/clang-tidy/checks/nodecpp-var-decl-func.rst

-.. title:: clang-tidy - nodecpp-naked-ptr-field-func
+.. title:: clang-tidy - nodecpp-var-decl-func

-nodecpp-naked-ptr-field-func
+nodecpp-var-decl-func
 ======================

 FIXME: Describe what patterns does the check detect and why.
 Give examples.